AFishingAddiction/AFishingAddiction.github.io/_posts/2017-07-30-5-tips-for-the-wacky-rig.md

 ## Setting up a Wacky Rig

 Setting up a wacky rig is a straightforward process that requires minimal tackle.
-To begin, you'll need an o-ring or a rigging tube to secure the hook onto the worm.
+To begin, you'll need {% include affiliate-link.md content="an o-ring tool" link=site.data.aff_links.o-ring-tool %}  or a rigging tube to secure the hook onto the worm.
 This helps prolong the lifespan of the worm and provides a consistent presentation.
 Using a rigging tool or pliers, slide the o-ring onto the worms, ensuring it is positioned in the middle.
 Once the o-ring is in place, slide your hook or wacky jighead under the o-ring, penetrating the plastic slightly for better stability.

 Choosing the appropriate hooks is crucial for successful wacky rigging.
-While various hook styles can be used, trout-style hooks with an offset bend or finesse wide-gap hooks are popular choices.
+While various hook styles can be used, {% include affiliate-link.md content="octopus hooks with an offset bend" link=site.data.aff_links.octopus-hooks-offset-bend %} or {% include affiliate-link.md content="finesse wide-gap hooks" link=site.data.aff_links.finesse-wide-gap-hooks %} are popular choices.
 These hooks provide good hooksets and help prevent the worm from rotating and potentially missing bites.

-Consider using hooks with built-in weed guards to navigate around cover.
-Additionally, adding small weights like pencil weights, cylinder or teardrop weights can allow you to fish the wacky rig deeper and enhance the bait's action during the fall.
-Alternatively, weighted wacky jigheads are convenient options for fishing the wacky rig at greater depths.
+Consider using {% include affiliate-link.md content="hooks with built-in weed guards" link=site.data.aff_links.weedless-hook-cabelas %} to navigate around cover.
+Additionally, adding small weights like {% include affiliate-link.md content="tungsten nail weights" link=site.data.aff_links.tungsten-nail-weights %}, cylinder or teardrop weights can allow you to fish the wacky rig deeper and enhance the bait's action during the fall.
+Alternatively, {% include affiliate-link.md content="weighted wacky jigheads" link=site.data.aff_links.wacky-jig-head %} are convenient options for fishing the wacky rig at greater depths.

-When it comes to selecting the right gear for wacky rig fishing, consider using a lighter medium-action rod, preferably around 6 feet, 10 inches to 7 feet, paired with lighter line, such as 12-pound fluorocarbon.
+When it comes to selecting the right gear for wacky rig fishing, consider using a lighter {% include affiliate-link.md content="medium-action rod" link=site.data.aff_links.light-medium-action-spinning-combo %}, preferably around 6 feet, 10 inches to 7 feet, paired with lighter line, such as {% include affiliate-link.md content="12-pound fluorocarbon" link=site.data.aff_links.flourocarbon-line-12lb %}.
 This setup allows for a natural fall and provides sensitivity for detecting bites.

 Alternatively, some anglers prefer a spinning rod and reel combo with a medium-action rod and braided line paired with a fluorocarbon leader.
 This setup enables precise casting, skipping the bait under structures, and covering water efficiently.